 Robin has served as a role-player several times for the MRCPsych exams.
-He was lead role-player for the CASC Revision Course on the St Mary’s training scheme in West London for a number of years.
+He was lead role-player for the CASC Revision Course on the St Mary's training scheme in West London for a number of years.
 He has role-played in OSCE practice sessions in general medicine at various levels and in exam settings for the GMC.
-He also has much experience in other public sector contexts as well as in the corporate sector.
+He also has much training and role-play experience in other public sector contexts as well as in the corporate sector.

 Working closely with Dr Abrar Hussain since 2011, they have collaborated in developing a unique approach to training and coaching MRCPsych CASC candidates in Interpersonal and Communications Skills, working with clinicians based in various parts of the country and in a range of different clinical settings.
 He has also been involved in Communications Skills training in the fields of General Practice, Obstetrics/Gynaecology and Nursing.